poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-You know, Laura doesn't get a huge amount of attention, which is how she likes it, but she really does deserve every last recognition, honour and award because although it sounds cliche, it really is the case that without her, none of this would have happened.
+You know, Laura doesn't get a huge amount of attention, which is how she likes it, but she really does deserve every last recognition, honor and award because although it sounds cliche, it really is the case that without her, none of this would have happened.

 We have talked every single day, virtually, over the last six months.